 - Creating tip sheets that promote faculty expertise in a timely fashion.

 - Updating the Expert Sources database.

-- Helping to prepare and post and videos.
+- Helping to prepare and post short-form and social media videos.

 - Providing support for special events, such as news conferences and award ceremonies.

 - Researching institutional issues to help the staff respond to news media queries.

 - Assisting with basic office support as needed.